jhuynh1/geode-gradle-build-cache/README.md

 2. (cd to the checkout)
 3. ./gradlew publishToMavenLocal
 ```
- 2. Modify  your project's settings.gradle with the following:
+ 2. Change your project's settings.gradle with the following:

 ```
 buildscript {